laurentpayot/verticalize/README.md

 )
 ```

-Verticalize’s `V` function is only [20 lines of code](https://github.com/laurentpayot/verticalize/blob/main/verticalize.js) long, without dependencies, and around 200 bytes minified and compressed.
-It won’t bloat your bundle.
+Verticalize’s `V` function is around 200 bytes minified and compressed, without dependencies.
+It won’t bloat your web app.

 ## NodeJS